Compact-bounded topological groups: Quotients

 \section{Quotients}

-E. Hewitt and K. A. Ross showed in \cite{HR} that if $G$ is a topological group and $H$ is a compact subgroup of $G$, then the quotient mapping $\pi:G\to G/H$ is a perfect map.
+It is known that if $G$ is a topological group and $H$ is a compact subgroup of $G$, then the quotient mapping $\pi:G\to G/H$ is a perfect map, L. S. Pontryagin used this fact in \cite{P}.
 This fact helps to extend some compactness-like properties from $G/H$ to $G$, which are inverse invariants of perfect mappings, such as local compactness, countable compactness, paracompactness, the Lindelöf property, $\sigma$-compactness and \v{C}ech-completeness.

-The Mrówka space $\Psi(\mathcal{D})$ (where $\mathcal{D}$ is a maximal almost disjoint family on $\omega$) is a weakly compact-bounded space.
+The Mrówka space $\Psi(\mathcal{D})$ (where $\mathcal{D}$ is an infinite maximal almost disjoint family on $\omega$) is a weakly compact-bounded space.
 The subspace $\mathcal{D}$ of $\Psi(\mathcal{D})$ is closed, discrete and infinite (thus, not pseudocompact).
 That is, weak compact-boundedness is not hereditary with respect to closed subspaces.

-It follows, from Lemma \ref{imgreg}-(2) and Theorem 3.7.29 in \cite{E}, that these property is not inverse invariant of perfect mappings.
-Thus, it is not immediate the fact that if the group $G/H$ is weakly compact-bounded, then $G$ is weakly compact-bounded.
+It follows, from Lemma \ref{imgreg}-(2) and Theorem 3.7.29 in \cite{E}, that this property is not inverse invariant of perfect mappings.
+Thus, it is not immediate that if the group $G/H$ is weakly compact-bounded and $H$ is compact, then $G$ is weakly compact-bounded.
 However, the following fact shows a way to prove this.

-\begin{prop} Let G be a topological group and H is a compact subgroup of G such that the quotient space $G/H$ has any of the following properties: \begin{enumerate} \item G/H is weakly compact-bounded,
+\begin{prop} Let G be a topological group and H be a compact subgroup of G such that the quotient space $G/H$ has some of the following properties: \begin{enumerate} \item G/H is weakly compact-bounded,